We here feed all our dogs including the puppies a nutritious balanced raw dog food diet.

 coconut oil daily

-This is my go too diet!
-I still mindfully feed variety.
-I browse the local markets for
+This is my go to diet!
+I still mindfully feed variety and always browse the local markets for

-whatever is on sale. (chicken feet, heat, fish, cheap turkey or ground beef etc).
+whatever is on sale. (chicken feet, meat, fish, cheap turkey or ground beef etc).

 The Best Raw Food for Dogs